tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  If "mutable=true" is in the query arguments, the operation will create a mutable file, and return its write-cap in the HTTP respose.
 The default is to create an immutable file, returning the read-cap as a response.
+If you create a mutable file, you can also use the "mutable-type" query parameter.
+If "mutable-type=sdmf", then the mutable file will be created in the old SDMF mutable file format.
+This is desirable for files that need to be read by old clients.
+If "mutable-type=mdmf", then the file will be created in the new MDMF mutable file format.
+MDMF mutable files can be downloaded more efficiently, and modified in-place efficiently, but are not compatible with older versions of Tahoe-LAFS.
+If no "mutable-type" argument is given, the file is created in whatever format was configured in tahoe.cfg.

 Creating A New Directory